 However, there can be differences in the business support that is available to the Childcare and Playwork Sector in Wales at a Local Authority level, reflecting local issues and priorities/opportunities.

-For Example, Coalfields Regeneration Trust operates in the former Coalfields areas of Wales only, so some local authority areas are excluded from support and some of CWLWM’s services are directly commissioned in some of the Local Authority areas and not in others.
+For Example, Coalfields Regeneration Trust operates in the former Coalfields areas of Wales only, so some local authority areas are excluded from support; also some of CWLWM’s services are directly commissioned to deliver business support in some of the Local Authority areas but not in others.

 Each Local Authority area has or shares a County Voluntary Council – there are currently 19 in Wales.
 The CVC services and support can vary reflecting the local needs/ funding available and so is included in the Local Authority area lists.

-Some Local Authority areas employ a play development officer (or team) or play sufficiency lead that provides support to community based playwork providers in terms of governance and funding.
+Some Local Authority areas employ a play development officer (or team) or play sufficiency lead that provide support to community based playwork providers in terms of governance and funding.